NETWAYS/gitlab-training/day1/07_Collaboration/04_Advanced.md

  * Stash your current changes to the working directory
  * Run git status again
  * Examine the stash with `git stash list` and `git stash show -p`
- * Fetch the previously stashed changes with `git stash pop`
+ * Fetch the previously stashed changes with `git stash apply`
+ * Drop the stashed changes with `git stash drop`

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Learn more about git stash